Your body as a tool

 SEE.
 When you bring your workspace up to visual level, the light is right, and you are still not able to see what you're doing with corrected vision; correct your vision some more.
 Jewelers and others who work in detail often wear a loupe, or an optivisor, I like the optivisor best because it is for both eyes.
 I have optivisors in my shop with different levels of magnification from 2 to 7.
 The #2 is comfortable for working at 10" to 20"= the #7 has a focal length of about 2", and is great for examining what you have done with your work, but not so good for working, unless you can work 4" from your face.
 The central idea here is to see as much as you can.
 And- remember as much as you can.

-This situation is a good opportunity to practice visualization.
+This situation is a good opportunity to practice conscious visualization.
 I will use a flat paintbrush as an example.
 Suppose you are painting a sign and you have outlined the letters and want to fill them in.
 Try that from the First Level of Contortion.
-Believe me, if you are twisted up, you will not succeed.
+Believe me, if you are twisted, you will have twisted work.

 This is your first visualization.
 The drop on the edge of the brush is the feed for your brush stroke.
 You must now visualize the extra paint inside the package of bristles, all draining down to that point.
 GRAVITY RULES!
 Remember that when you are painting- if you hold the brush up, the paint drains back into the ferrules.
 If you are painting on a vertical surface, this is extra important.
 Many people hold the brush like a pencil, with the bristles up, hoping that gravity is suspended.
 Ha!
 Think of the Japanese calligrapher.
 Their brush is held vertically.